 Also, avoid ordering any chicken sandwiches if you’re in a rush — they’re the most labor-intensive.
 They can take about 8 minutes to prepare, which means you can be sitting in the car a lot longer than you planned.

 When does McDonald’s stop serving breakfast?
-Each McDonald’s closes their breakfast menu at 10:29 a.m., but there is a magic window of time where you can order anything off both menus.
+Each McDonald’s closes their breakfast menu at 10:29 a.m., but there is a magic window of time where you can order anything off both menus (Including the McDonald’s secret menu item, the Mc10:35 Burger).

 Each McDonald’s is different, so be sure to call and ask your local McDonald’s for specific times.

-Ordering through the app not only gives you points to get free McDonald’s, but it also costs the same as going in the store.
+Ordering through the McDonald’s app not only gives you points to get free McDonald’s, but it also costs the same as going in the store.
+Good to know, right?

-You can get McDelivery — McDonald’s delivery, in case it’s not mega obvious — via the McDonald’s website/app, DoorDash, Grubhub, and Uber Eats.
+You can get McDonald’s Delivery — or McDelivery — via the McDonald’s website/app, DoorDash, Grubhub, and Uber Eats.
 And for all of those services, the delivery fee was $1.49.
 That doesn’t include tip or individual service fees.

 If you signed up for one of the delivery services’ unlimited subscriptions, you’ll get free delivery on all orders of $15 or more.

-16. When it comes to Chicken McNuggets, the bigger the order, the better the deal (except for the 10-piece).
+17. When it comes to Chicken McNuggets, the bigger the order, the better the deal.

 - 40-piece Chicken McNugget box $10.99, or $0.27 per nugget

-18. Ask for no salt on your fries; that way you can be sure they’re fresh.
+18. Ask for no salt on your McDonald’s fries; that way you can be sure they’re fresh.

 McDonald’s pre-makes their fries with salt, so to make sure you’re always getting a fresh batch, ask for your fries with “no salt.”